-The \emph{general position problem} originated in Dudeney's well-known no-three-in-line problem and the general position subset selection problem from discrete geometry~\cite{dudeney1958amusements,froese2017finding, payne2013general}.
-The general position problem was generalised to graph theory in a natural manner in~\cite{manuel2018general} (and independently in~\cite{ullas-2016} using different terminology) as follows.
-A set $S$ of vertices in a graph $G$ is a \emph{general position set}, or is in \emph{general position}, if there are no three distinct vertices $u,v,w \in S$ such that $w$ lies on a $u,v$-geodesic in $G$.
-A general position set of $G$ of largest cardinality is called a \emph{gp-set} and its size $\gp(G)$ is the \emph{general position number} of $G$ (or \emph{gp-number} for short).
-Recent developments on the general position numbers of graphs can be seen in~\cite{anand2019characterization}.
+The \emph{general position problem} originated in Dudeney's no-three-in-line problem and the general position subset selection problem from discrete geometry~\cite{dudeney1958amusements,froese2017finding,payne2013general}.
+The general position problem was generalised to graph theory independently in~\cite{ullas-2016} and~\cite{manuel2018general} as follows.
+A set $S$ of vertices in a graph $G$ is a \emph{general position set}, or is in \emph{general position}, if no shortest path in $G$ contains three or more vertices of $G$.
+A largest general position set of $G$ is called a \emph{gp-set} and its cardinality $\gp(G)$ is the \emph{general position number} of $G$ (or \emph{gp-number} for short).
+The structure of general position sets was characterised in~\cite{anand2019characterization}.
 In particular, it was shown in this article that any general position set induces an \emph{independent union of cliques}, i.e. a disjoint union of one or more cliques $W_1,\dots ,W_t$, $t \geq 1$, with no edges between cliques $W_i$ and $W_j$ if $1 \leq i < j \leq t$.
 These cliques must also have the \emph{distance-constant} property, meaning that for any cliques $W_i$ and $W_j$ in this collection and any vertices $w_1,w_1^\prime \in W_i$, $w_2,w_2^\prime \in W_j$, we have $d_G(w_1,w_2) = d_G(w_1^\prime ,w_2^\prime )$.